pivotal-cf/reconfigure-pipeline/README.md

 key: ((credential-name/field/inner-key))
 ```

-Where `credential-name` is the name of a credential in LastPass, field is one of Username, Password, Notes, URL, or a custom field, and the inner-key is an optional hash key that denotes the value stored in LastPass should be parsed as a YAML document, most commonly used with the Notes field.
+Where `credential-name` is the name of a credential in LastPass, field is a valid LastPass field name (see below), and the inner-key is an optional hash key that denotes the value stored in LastPass should be parsed as a YAML document, most commonly used with the Notes field.

+### Fields

+LastPass items have a variety of different fields, depending on the item type.
+Some of the most commonly used fields are:

+* Username
+* Password
+* URL
+* Notes
+* Hostname
+* Port
+* Public Key
+* Private Key
+* Passphrase

+You can see what fields are available on a particular item by running `lpass show item-name`

 ### Sample Pipeline